 The ADA and FHA have different requirements of what counts as a service animal.
 Generally, though, HOAs can’t reject service animals or emotional support animals, even with a no-pets policy.
 Have a standardized procedure that homeowners can follow if they wish to apply for a service animal request.

 Additionally, your HOA board can ask for supporting documents like certifications.
 Be careful not to impose unreasonable restrictions, though, especially the monetary kind.
 HOAs can’t collect an extra fee from homeowners who require service animals.

 This policy should detail the process of collecting assessments from homeowners.
 It should include information on how to calculate assessments, how to collect them, and what to do about homeowners who fail to pay them.
 Having such a policy in place prevents disputes and possible legal action.
-Just see to it that your board strictly follows the policy.
+Just see to it that your board strictly and consistently follows the policy.

 One area that HOAs do not like to manage is how to fine their residents if they have a violation.
 Fines are sensitive since they do cause residents to get angry.
 It is important for HOAs to establish clear policies about how violations and fines will be charged.

 If residents are warned beforehand, it is much easier to reference a regulation to an angry resident than to charge a fee without any regulation to support it.
 HOAs that plan this out ahead of time has far fewer disputes with their residents than those that do not.